 - Butter 2 ramekins (6- to 8-ounce) and sprinkle with sugar.
 NOTE: Generously butter the ramekins/muffin pan or the roses will stick.

 - Core the apple, cut in half and slice thinly.
 Place apple slices in a single layer on a plate and microwave on high for about 45 seconds to soften.
 Cover the plate with plastic wrap and a kitchen towel while rolling pastry.
 If you prefer, sauté the apples in a single layer in a skillet in a small amount of butter about 30 seconds per side to soften.
 Remove to a plate.
 Leave uncovered.

 - Mix sugar and cinnamon in a small bowl.

-- Beat the egg and water in a bowl.
-Brush the surface of the dough with the egg wash.
-Sprinkle with cinnamon sugar mix.
+- Brush the surface of the dough with the butter and sprinkle with cinnamon sugar mix.

 - Place ramekins on middle rack of oven.
 Bake about 45 minutes or until well browned.
-Remove from oven and place on a baking sheet and cool 5 to 10 minutes.
+Remove from oven, place on a baking sheet and cool five to 10 minutes.
 Remove from ramekins and cool on a wire rack.

-- Serve warm or cool sprinkled with confectioners’ sugar, drizzled with warm caramel topping or a scoop of vanilla ice cream.
+- Serve warm or cool, sprinkled with powdered sugar, drizzled with warm caramel topping or a scoop of vanilla ice cream.